LabinotCurroja/OpenLLM/README.md

-# OpenLLM - Pure PyTorch LLM Inference
+# OpenLLM - Open AI Usage for Everyone

 <p align="center">
   <img src="assets/dragon.png" width="200" alt="OpenLLM">
 </p>

-A **pure PyTorch implementation** for running large language models locally.
-No dependencies on heavy inference frameworks - just PyTorch and your hardware.
+Run large language models locally with full privacy.
+Your data never leaves your machine - no API calls, no cloud dependencies, just you and your hardware.

 Currently supports **Qwen3-4B**, optimized for Apple Silicon Macs but also works on CUDA GPUs and CPU.

-## ✨ Features
+## Features

 - **Pure PyTorch** - No llama.cpp, vLLM, or other inference frameworks required
 - **Apple Silicon Optimized** - First-class MPS (Metal Performance Shaders) support